samunemeth/System/README.md

   - [ ] *Look Into:* Automatic monitor detection, and saved layouts.
   - [ ] *Look Into:* What is actually good in Rofi?
 Remove some bloat from it?
   - [ ] *Fix:* There is no transparency possible in Zathura.
+  - [ ] Sometimes there is a significant slowdown after the machine is powered on for a long time and/or had been sleeping for a long/multiple times.

 **Documentation**